 Herbs and nutritional supplements are a beautiful complement to support you in healing the impact of the stress of modern living, and even the impact of past trauma, on your Survival Response System.
 They can help heal from anxiety and allow you to live freely again.

 To learn more about my top favorite overall supplements for healing anxiety, see my article 7 Steps for Living Your Life Anxiety Free and click here to download your FREE copy of my Top 7 Herbs and Supplements for Healing Anxiety.

 STEP #5 Read The Adrenal Thyroid Revolution

 In my medical practice, I work with women every day who have struggled with not only anxiety, but also with many of the short and long term consequences of living in SOS.
-It’s precisely why I wrote my new book, The Adrenal Thyroid Revolution: A Proven 4-Week Program to Rescue Your Metabolism, Hormones, Mind, and Mood.
+It’s precisely why I wrote my book, The Adrenal Thyroid Revolution: A Proven 4-Week Program to Rescue Your Metabolism, Hormones, Mind, and Mood.

 The Adrenal Thyroid Revolution was written in response to women’s need for the same natural, practical, and sustainable ways I use in my medical practice, to get out from under the struggle of feeling like their moods, energy, immunity, hormones, and focus have been hijacked, and to prevent and reverse the impact of SOS on our adrenals and thyroid, which also takes a big hit in a lot of women, leading to millions suffering knowingly – or unknowingly – from the symptoms of Hashimoto’s.
 You can get your copy here, and join the revolution to take back your health so you can get truly well, without having to rely just on a fix from a prescription pad.
-Order now and you’ll also receive special gifts to help you restore your HPA response so you don’t have to battle chronic anxiety anymore.
+Pre-order the paperback version (out in February) now and you’ll also receive special gifts to help you restore your HPA response so you don’t have to battle chronic anxiety anymore.